Here's how to start...

 OR…

 You can apply to do an independent project under the supervision of a faculty member.
 Most of our independent projects commence at the beginning of each semester, but opportunities may be available at any time throughout the year.
-Click here for an "Independent Student Application form for a CBR project"
+Click here for an "Independent Student Project Application Form"

 OR…